-"Well, it may suityour tastes, but it sure as hell doesn't do much forme ."
+"Well, it may suit your tastes, but it sure as hell doesn't do much for me."
 "Just as well.
 We won't be here long enough for you to avail yourself of their services anyway," Kinoshita stared at him curiously.

 "Just stay in the bar and have a drink or two.
 I expect to be through before you're done."
-"Maybe you're right, after all."
-"About what?" asked Nighthawk, "If you're that fast an operator, a whorehouse like the one on Pollux IV would be wasted on you."
+"If you're that fast an operator, a whorehouse like the one on Pollux IV would be wasted on you."
 Nighthawk allowed himself an amused smile as they reached the front door, which melted before them and reconstituted itself after they had passed through to the large lounge.
-There were prints and holos- no originals-on the walls, and a long, gleaming bar along one wall.
+There were prints and holos-no originals-on the walls, and a long, gleaming bar along one wall.
 A few men were discreetly sitting inside "line-up booths", selecting their companions for the evening.
 A once-beautiful and still strikingly handsome middle-aged woman, obviously the madam-or one of them, at least-walked up to Nighthawk and Kinoshita after they'd each ordered a drink.
 "Welcome to the Gomorrah Palace," she said.
 "I don't recognize either of you."
 "It's our first visit," said Kinoshita.